cemrehancavdar/bathymetry-raster-to-vector/README.md

 This is done with vanilla HTML, CSS, and JavaScript.
 The code is provided in the repository.

-## Disclamer

-Initially, I tried using QGIS for the entire process, but I transitioned to Python for more automation and flexibility.
-I chose this approach to come up with new solutions.
-I've also listed alternatives methods.

-I also lead the transformation of ETL processes at my company, and we use [Dagster](https://dagster.io/).
-IMHO, something like Dagster's [sensors](https://docs.dagster.io/concepts/partitions-schedules-sensors/sensors) feature can be used for orchestration of these kind of tasks.

 ## Notes

 [^1]: Downloading and using GDAL can be difficult.
 Pixi is a new, fast, and easier tool to solve these problems.